-A discussion of the relation between axiomatic geometry and intuition can be carried out under very different aspects and on the basis of different epistemological preconditions.
+A discussion of the relation between axiomatic geometry and intuition can be carried out from very different perspectives and on the basis of different epistemological assumptions.

-The present book, written by R. STROHAL with the essential collaboration of FRANZ HILLEBRAND, sets out to emphasize a certain methodological and epistemological view of geometry.
-It is stated in the introduction that the "psychological prehistory" of geometrical concepts and principles [Grundsätze] is the subject of the investigation.
-In fact, however, already the more specific elaboration of the program shows that it does by no means concern questions of genetic psychology, but questions such as: In what way do we have to revert to intuition when introducing geometrical concepts; what role does intuition play for the formation of the basic concepts and the complex concepts as well as for setting up the principles of geometry; and how do we have to evaluate the epistemological character of these principles? |197r
+The present book, written by R. Strohal with the essential collaboration of Franz Hillebrand, sets out to emphasize a certain methodological and epistemological view of geometry.
+The introduction states that the "psychological prehistory" of geometrical concepts and principles [Grundsätze] is the subject of the investigation.
+In fact, however, the more specific elaboration of the program shows already that it does by no means concern questions of genetic psychology, but questions such as: In what way do we have to recur on intuition when introducing geometrical concepts; what role does intuition play for the formation of basic concepts and complex concepts as well as for setting up the principles of geometry; and how do we have to evaluate then the epistemological character of these principles? $|^{197r}$